sivaramasubramanian/sivaramasubramanian.github.io/_posts/2022-07-30-ternary-search.markdown

 ## Why is binary search special?
 Because we and our computers are special and can compare only 2 elements at a time, if we could somehow compare three elements in a single operation, then ternary would be optimal.

-[Ternary Search](https://en.wikipedia.org/wiki/Ternary_search) is not without its uses, a variation of the three-split search can used for finding the max or min element in an array if the array has a single highest or lowest element.
+[Ternary Search](https://en.wikipedia.org/wiki/Ternary_search) is not without its uses, a variation of the three-split search can be used for finding the max or min element in an array if the array has a single highest or lowest element.